EricGaupp/sudoku-solver/README.md

 # Sudoku Solver

-A basic Sudoku Solver that uses a recursive backtracking algorithm to solve puzzles.
+A basic Sudoku Solver that uses a recursive backtracking algorithm to find all possible solutions.

 Demo can be found at https://ericgaupp.github.io/sudoku-solver